pranitastudent/Milestone-project/README.md

 [Deployed Website](https://pranitastudent.github.io/Milestone-project/)

-# 'THE WHO'- First Milestone Project
+# 'The Who'- First Milestone Project
 The aim of the 'User Centric' end of module project was to create a website for a band based in 1960's.
 The website should reflect coding skills gained in HTML and CSS.
 This website is created as a fan-page for 'THE WHO' fans showcasing; photos, audio clips and videos of performances by 'The WHO' which are embedded into the website.
 The website provides an option for fans to hire 'The WHO' for events such as weddings and Christmas parties if they wish to and to increase its fanbase.